-- Attributes: capture such information as a textual description, typical performance values (e.g., execution time), etc. - Decomposition: A process can be modeled as a collection of processes that can in turn be broken down ("decomposed") into sub-processes. - Resource Flows: All process steps can have input and output ports through which resources flow allowing us to model consumed, and produced resources. - Mechanisms: Processes can be annotated with the resources they use (as opposed to consume or produce).
-E.g., the Internet can serve as a mechanism for a process. - Exceptions: Processes typically have characteristic ways they can fail and associated schemes for anticipating and avoiding or detecting and resolving them.
-Our approach captures these schemes by annotating processes with their characteristic 'exceptions', and mapping these exceptions to processes describing how these exceptions can be handled [18].
+- Attributes: capture such information as a textual description, typical performance values (e.g. how long a process takes to execute), and so on. - Decomposition: A process can be modeled as a collection of processes that can in turn be broken down ("decomposed") into sub-processes. - Resource Flows: All process steps can have input and output ports through which resources flow allowing us to model consumed, used, and produced resources. - Mechanisms: Processes can be annotated with the resources they use (as opposed to consume or produce).
+For example, the Internet can serve as a mechanism for a process.

+• Exceptions: Processes typically have characteristic ways they can fail and, in at least some cases, associated schemes for anticipating and avoiding or detecting and resolving them.
+This is captured in our approach by annotating processes with their characteristic 'exceptions', and mapping these exceptions to processes describing how these exceptions can be handled [24].